EricCJoyce/Chess/README.md

 C code for chess

 ## Citation
-If this code was helpful for you, please cite this repository.
+If this code was helpful to you, please cite this repository.

 ```
 @misc{chess,